-The Richland County Foundation administers over 380 charitable funds that serve a variety of charitable purposes depending on the directions of the donor.
+The Richland County Foundation administers close to 400 charitable funds that serve a variety of charitable purposes depending on the directions of the donor.
 The various fund types include both endowed funds and non-endowed funds to offer your clients flexibility.

 Community Endowment or Unrestricted Funds offer the broadest options for charitable giving.
 These funds pool together large numbers of other gifts to support the ever-changing needs of our community.
 It is in effect, a charitable savings account that grows in value and serves our county today and tomorrow.

 Agency Funds are established by charitable organizations and can be endowed or non-endowed.
 Sometimes these funds have received donations resulting from a community campaign.
 The agency benefits from the Foundation’s professional asset management, which allows the agency’s staff and board to focus on providing services to their constituents.

 Designated Funds provide annual support to the charities selected by the donor.
 They offer the added benefit that if the organization(s) cease to exist, the Foundation has the responsibility to ensure that the donor's original intent is met in seeking new suitable organizations.

 Donor-Advised Funds give individuals and families the opportunity to make grant suggestions to favorite charities.
 Donor-Advised Funds are a flexible and convenient alternative to a private foundation.
 It is also a way to keep charitable contributions anonymous, at the preference of the donor.